brodjieski/brodjieski.github.io/_posts/2025-06-17-mscp_container.md

 ```
 {: .nolineno }

-Voila!
+That's it!
 You have successfully built an MSCP container tagged `mscp:latest` that contains everything needed to build compliance documents from MSCP.

 ## Using the MSCP container